Best Experience E-V-E-R!

 • 96% of our seniors graduated from high school.

-• 11 members went on to major in journalism, mass communications or marketing in college.
+• 60% of the graduates went on to major in journalism, mass communications or marketing in college.

 • Past interviewees include candidates for Georgia Superintendent of Schools, Clarke County School Board members, the 2016 National School Superintendent of the Year, Tiny Harris (of Tiny & TI) and the 2012 Southeast regional campaign manager to re-elect President Barak Obama.

 "My three years on Education Matters were the best three years of my life.
 When I first started I was a talkative soul, but while I was here I became more humble and more disciplined.
 One of my favorite lesson that I was taught here was that every thought doesn't have to be voiced.
 Which made me realize that most of my problems in life were about my mouth.
 Learning that will help me in my military career.

 My experience with everyone involved with this program was like no other.
 This was, is, and forever will be my family.
 Education Matters is my home away from home.
 I've never felt more welcome by anyone to be open and be myself.
 Being apart of Education Matters has been one of life's greatest blessings.
 I am extremely thankful for being apart of the program, and I wouldn't change it for anything in the world!" - U'Leiqua Walton (2015-2017)